PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now that we have our `createSummaryAction` let's use it in our `handleFormSubmit` found in our form named `SummaryForm`.
+Now that we have our `createSummaryAction`, let's use it in our `handleFormSubmit,` found in our form named `SummaryForm`.

-First let's import our newly created action.
+First, let's import our newly created action.

 ```tsx
 import { createSummaryAction } from "@/data/actions/summary-actions";